The Choice to Flip

-You shift from reacting to the people, situations, and circumstances around you as if it's all inevitable, to connecting to the personal power you have to influence and create change.
+You shift from reacting to the people, situations, and circumstances around you as if it's inevitable or thinking that "they are making you feel this way" -- to connecting to the personal power you have within yourself to influence and create change.

 Flipping allows you to thoughtfully choose how to respond in a way where you stay true to who you are at your best, while also dealing with the challenge of the situation - where you learn from and improve on what's happening.

 What Makes Flipping Tricky

 The tricky part is that when things are challenging or difficult, your autonomic (automatic) nervous system takes control and you slip into unconscious and automatic habits.